 The extra cost of corporate cards goes into covering the higher level of customer service and business solutions that go into maintaining an account.
 For example, instead of having to call a customer service line every time an issue arises, most corporate credit card accounts come with a dedicated relationship agent.
 This person will be keyed into your company's needs and issues, making it significantly easier to troubleshoot through problems.

 Finally, small business credit cards place a heavier emphasis on rewards and individual perks.
 While corporate credit cards still have reward programs, they are rarely the major selling point.
 Certain small companies may even have employees use their personal credit cards to cover business expenses, and then submit receipts and expense reports for reimbursement.
 This way, employees can earn rewards points - hopefully using one of the most rewarding credit cards - while not actually paying for things.
-The downside of this approach, however, is that the employee makes themself liable for all charges.
+The downside of this approach, however, is that the employee makes himself or herself liable for all charges.
 In the event that a company refuses to reimburse a charge, the employee who made that purchase will still be held accountable for it - any failure to repay the debt can result in damage to the employee's credit score.
 With corporate credit cards, on the other hand, the company handles all the accountability for the most part.